Research Context

 Overview

-Semax is a synthetic heptapeptide (Met-Glu-His-Phe-Pro-Gly-Pro) engineered as a stable analog of the 4th through 10th amino acids of Adrenocorticotropic Hormone (ACTH).
-Unlike native ACTH, Semax lacks endocrine activity but retains and enhances central nervous system effects, making it a primary compound in cognitive and neuroprotective research.
+Semax is a synthetic heptapeptide (MEHFPGP) engineered as a stable analog of the 4th through 10th amino acids of Adrenocorticotropic Hormone (ACTH).
+Unlike native ACTH, Semax lacks endocrine activity but retains and enhances central nervous system effects through BDNF upregulation and neurotransmitter modulation.
+The C-terminal Pro-Gly-Pro extension prevents rapid enzymatic degradation and enhances blood-brain barrier penetration, making it a primary compound in cognitive and neuroprotective research.

-Mechanism of Action: Neurotrophic Upregulation and Neurotransmitter Modulation
+Mechanism of Action: BDNF Upregulation and Neurotransmitter Modulation

 BDNF and NGF Upregulation